Skip to content

 Coverage Analysis

-Direct banking-rail coverage: UK Faster Payments, BACS, CHAPS for GBP; SEPA and target2 for EUR; USD ACH; CAD via FINTRAC MSB registration.
-SWIFT for everything else, which means cross-border to roughly 200 countries with reasonable settlement times — 1-3 business days correspondent — but at SWIFT fee economics rather than instant-payment economics.
-Office footprint of UK (London HQ), Malta (Xace Malta Ltd at Birkirkara), and Cyprus (Limassol team, announced May 2025) tells you where the operational support sits.
-The Cyprus expansion specifically targeted the Mediterranean iGaming corridor — Malta, Cyprus and Gibraltar-licensed operators clustered in those jurisdictions.
+Direct banking-rail coverage runs to UK Faster Payments, BACS and CHAPS for GBP; SEPA and target2 for EUR; USD ACH; and CAD via the FINTRAC MSB registration.
+SWIFT covers everything else, which means cross-border to roughly 200 countries with reasonable settlement times of 1-3 business days correspondent, but at SWIFT fee economics rather than instant-payment economics.
+The office footprint of UK (London HQ), Malta (Xace Malta Ltd at Birkirkara) and Cyprus (a Limassol team announced May 2025) tells you where the operational support sits, and the Cyprus expansion targeted the Mediterranean iGaming corridor specifically, where Malta, Cyprus and Gibraltar-licensed operators cluster.
 Canada is the newest direct market, supporting Ontario license-holders via xace.ca with a dedicated affiliate account variant.

 Regional Breakdown

-What Xace does not do well geographically: LATAM (no BRL/MXN local-acquiring or domestic rails), Asia (no INR/IDR/PHP rails), and Africa (limited mobile-money integration).
-The Xacepay gateway claims worldwide reach across CIS, LATAM and Asia through its 280-processor network, but that is the card-processing layer, not the account product.
+What Xace does not do well geographically is LATAM (no BRL/MXN local-acquiring or domestic rails), Asia (no INR/IDR/PHP rails) and Africa (limited mobile-money integration).
+The Xacepay gateway claims worldwide reach across CIS, LATAM and Asia through its 280-processor network, but that is the card-processing layer rather than the account product.
 For an operator pushing into Tier 3 markets, Xace handles the operator's home-base treasury account but not the local-method deposits flowing in from the player side.
-The bank-account model is geographically limited by design — Xace is not trying to be a LATAM specialist.
+The bank-account model is geographically limited by design, since Xace is not trying to be a LATAM specialist.

 Key Features for iGaming Operators